Test-Forge/automation-study-materials/TL/22_configuring_&_using_logger/Configuring & Using Logger.md

 * `<Root>`: The root logger of the application.
 The `level="info"` attribute specifies that INFO and higher level messages (WARN, ERROR, FATAL) will be logged.
 Lower level messages (DEBUG, TRACE) will be ignored.
 * `<AppenderRef>`: These elements link the appenders to the root logger.
 Both the console and file appenders are referenced here, so log messages will go to both destinations.

->With the log4j2.xml configuration file in place, Log4j 2 will automatically detect and load it when our application starts.
+>🚀With the log4j2.xml configuration file in place, Log4j 2 will automatically detect and load it when our application starts.
 And we don't need to manually load this configuration file in our code.\
->When we run our application, we should see the log messages in both the console and the app.log file, formatted according to the pattern we specified in the configuration file.
+>👀When we run our application, we should see the log messages in both the console and the app.log file, formatted according to the pattern we specified in the configuration file.

 ## Configuration Using a Properties File